brooklynrail/brooklynrail-platform/content/people/maria-loh.md

 name: Maria Loh
 first_name: Maria
 last_name: Loh
-short_bio: Professor in Art History at CUNY Hunter College, **Maria H. Loh** received her BA from McGill University, a Certificat des Études from the École Régionale des Beaux Arts in Rennes, a Licence in art history from the Université de Rennes II, and her MA/PhD in Art History from University of Toronto.
-She was a predoctoral fellow at the Getty Research Institute, the Joanna Randall-MacIver Junior Research Fellow at St Hilda’s College Oxford, the recipient of a Philip Leverhulme Prize, the Willis F. Doney Member at the Institute for Advanced Study in Princeton, and Robert Lehman Visiting Professor at Villa I Tatti / Harvard University Center for Italian Renaissance Studies.
-She is currently on leave as a NEH Public Scholar.
+short_bio: "Maria H. Loh is Professor in Art History at Hunter College.
+She is a regular contributor to _Art in America_ and the author of three books: _Titian Remade.
+Repetition and the Transformation of Early Modern Italian Art_ (Getty Research Institute, 2007); _Still Lives.
+Death, Desire, and the Portrait of the Old Master_ (Princeton, 2015); and _Titian’s Touch.
+Art, Magic, & Philosophy_ (Reaktion, 2019).
+Her fourth book—_Liquid Sky_—will be on visual representations of the early modern sky.
+She lives and works in New York and London."
 portraits:
   - media: 2022/01/maria-loh
 ---